ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 elaborated in {{I-D.ietf-taps-minset}}.
-However, the interface has been designed with extension points to allow the implementation of features beyond those in the minimal common interface: Protocol Selection Properties, Path Selection Properties, and options on Message send are open sets.
+However, the interface has been designed with extension points to allow the implementation of features beyond those in the minimal common interface: Protocol Selection Properties, Path Selection Properties, and Message Properties are open sets.
 Implementations of the interface are free to extend these sets to provide additional expressiveness to applications written on top of them.